-On August 9, 2012, the Board approved a new stock repurchase program pursuant to which we may acquire up to \$3.0 million of our outstanding common stock for an unspecified length of time.
+On May 12, 2022 the Board of Directors retired the 2012 stock repurchase program and approved a new plan for the company to acquire up to \$10.0 million of our outstanding common stock for an unspecified length of time.
 Under the program, we may repurchase shares from time to time in the open market and privately negotiated transactions and block trades, and may also repurchase shares pursuant to a 10b5-1 trading plan during our closed trading windows, to the extent such a 10b5-1 plan is in place.
 There is no guarantee as to the exact number of shares that will be repurchased.
 We may modify or terminate the repurchase program at any time without prior notice.
-On November 6, 2014, the Board approved a \$3.0 million increase to the Company's existing stock repurchase program, pursuant to which the Company may continue to acquire shares of its outstanding common stock from time to time for an unspecified length of time.
-For the three month periods ended June 30, 2021 and 2020, we did not repurchase any shares.
-From inception of the 2012 stock repurchase program through June 30, 2021, we repurchased approximately 2,458,000 shares of our common stock for an aggregate price of approximately \$4.3 million, at an average price per share of \$1.73.
-As of June 30, 2021, all repurchased shares have been retired and resumed their status as authorized and unissued shares of our common stock.
-As of June 30, 2021, approximately \$1.7 million remains available for the repurchase of our common stock under our current program.
+During the three months ended June 30, 2022, we have repurchased 0.3 million shares for an aggregate price of approximately \$0.9 million, at an average price of \$2.90 per share, and approximately \$9.1 million remains available for the repurchase of our common stock under our current program.